maxpmaxp/pdfreader/doc/examples/navigate_objects.rst

   >>> catalog.Metadata.UnkNown_AttriBute is None
   True

-If an object is an array, access its items by index:
+If object is an array, access its items by index:

 .. doctest::